Severson-Group/research-repo-template/README.md

 #### 3.2.1 Roadmap View

 The goal of this view is to provide a project management perspective on project timeline.
 It is meant to facilitate the team checking in on the critical milestones and obtain a quick glimpse into whether the project is on track.
-An example roadmap view can be found [here](https://github.com/orgs/Severson-Group/projects/14) (select a date in October 2023 to view the issues).
+See this [example roadmap view](https://github.com/orgs/Severson-Group/projects/14) (select a date in October 2023 to view the issues).

 This view is configured as GitHub's `Roadmap` layout and applies the filter `label:roadmap` so that it only shows `roadmap` issues.
 The layout's `Date fields` are configured for the `Start date` and `Due date` fields of the `roadmap` issue (note that these fields are only used on `roadmap` issues; they are not used on `todo` issues).